 Key reasons to consider the AlphaGun instead:

-1. The AlphaGun is $150 cheaper than the Hydragun.
-The AlphaGun X comes with more speeds and heads but costs $150 less than the Hydragun, about half the price.
+1. The AlphaGun is $170 cheaper than the Hydragun.
+The AlphaGun V6 comes with more speeds and heads but costs $170 less than the Hydragun, about half the price.

 2. The AlphaGun has has 30 speed settings compared to the Hydragun's 6.
 The Alpha has an LCD screen where you can select between 30 speeds from very gentle to intense, making it significantly more customizable - gentle when you're particularly sore, intense when required, and at very gradual increases in between.

-3. The AlphaGun has 8 massage heads while the Hydragun has 7.
-In addition to many more speeds, more heads means the AlphaGun is more adaptable and tailored to your whole body.
+3. The AlphaGun now has 7 massage heads like the Hydragun.
+In addition to many more speeds, these heads means the AlphaGun is more adaptable and tailored to your whole body.

-4. The AlphaGun has a 3,500 RPM motor.
-The max speed of the AlphaGun X is slightly higher than the Hydragun's 3,200 max RPM and the minimum speed is much lower at 1,000 RPM - so it has a wider range of speed (massage intensity) settings.
+4. The AlphaGun has a 3,200 RPM motor.
+The max speed of the AlphaGun V6 is comparable to the Hydragun's 3,200 max RPM and the minimum speed is much lower at 1,000 RPM - so it has a wider range of speed (massage intensity) settings.

 It also has a 30 day money back guarantee and a one year warranty.